 Additionally, businesses can explore alternatives to traditional tipping models.
 For example, some establishments have moved to a service charge included model, where a set percentage is added to the bill upfront, and any additional gratuity is left entirely to the customer’s discretion.

 In conclusion, the advent of technology in the restaurant and retail industry, particularly the use of POS systems, offers tremendous benefits for streamlining operations.
 However, default settings – particularly around tipping practices – should be carefully considered and customized to ensure they align with the business’s customer experience objectives.
 The tipping process should leave customers feeling good about their decision, whether they choose to tip or not, fostering a positive environment that encourages them to return.
-After all, a happy customer is the best tip any restaurant can receive.

 If you’re looking to upgrade or optimize your POS system or eCommerce for the best customer experience, online and offline, get in touch with foxpress for an in-person app evaluation with personalized recommendations and suggestions.